-Click on the links below to learn about these invasives.
+Click on the links to learn more about these alien plants.

 Of course, we come across more than 10 invasive species on a regular basis.
 Here is a brief list of some other invasive plants we have brought to justice.